radaemon/set-higo/README.md

 The codebase has the minimal dependencies required to run a React application, but we haven't decided on a few things.

-* Should we use `PropTypes` or some sort of static type checking like Flow or TypeScript?
+- Should we use `PropTypes` or some sort of static type checking like Flow or TypeScript?

+[NOTE] As a personal choice and wanting to hone my skillset I went for Typescript which is what I would use in scalable applications even though for simple applications like this one can be quite taxing speedwise.

-* Should we use a linter or formatter and if so what is the best configuration?
+- Should we use a linter or formatter and if so what is the best configuration?

+[NOTE] Adopted ESLint and Prettier formatter with Airbnb style guide configuration.

-* Should we invest in some form of style pre-processing?
+- Should we invest in some form of style pre-processing?
 Are `classNames` and CSS variables (our current setup) enough?

+[NOTE] Implemented Sass which is really simple to use and basically acts as a superset of CSS without adding burden.

-* How should we handle game state?
+- How should we handle game state?

+[NOTE] For more complex applications a state manager like Redux or Context API might be helpful to avoid excessive prop drilling but in this case I adopted a simple lightweight approach.

-* How can we test components and code in an isolated manner?
+- How can we test components and code in an isolated manner?

+[NOTE]

 Before you implement any functionality we expect you to review the code and think of answers and (if applicable) solutions to these issues as you implement your code.